 There is no ‘one fits all’ balance between under-defining (many false positives) and over-defining (possible false negatives) the screening as this largely depends on the data quality of your business partner data as well of the specific Sanctions List and also the 'risk appetite', exposure to high-risk customers/countries, and the compliance resources any organization has.

-Screening for Individuals For Individuals, a good approach for example is to start with the Full Name and the Date of Birth (DOB) or Year of Birth (YOB for a ‘wider’ approach) in your search request.
-Usually, these two data points are sufficient and lead already to good results with our smart matching technology.
-Including additional data points like Country of Birth, Passport IDs and/or Addresses in your search request can help reduce further the number of false positives.
-(If you use any of the country fields please make sure to use the country information in ISO 3166-1 alpha-2 format).
+Screening for Individuals For Individuals, a good approach for example, is to start with the Full Name and the Date of Birth (DOB) or Year of Birth (YOB for a ‘wider’ approach) and the Entity_type "Individual" in your search request.
+Usually, these data points are sufficient and lead already to good results with our smart matching technology.
+Including additional data points like Country of Residency, Nationality, Passport IDs and/or Addresses in your search request can help further reduce false positives.
+(If you use any of the country fields, please use the country information in ISO 3166-1 alpha-2 format).

-Screening for Entities A recommendable approach for Entity screening is to use the Name of the Organization along with the Country of Residency field ( ISO 3166-1 alpha-2 format).
+Screening for Entities A recommendable approach for Entity screening is to use the Name of the Organization along with the Country of Residency field ( ISO 3166-1 alpha-2 format) and Entity Type = "Entity".
 This will usually lead to good results and with our name-matching algorithm you don't need to strip the organization's name of legal forms like LLC, INC etc.

 Screening against Sanctioned or High-Risk Jurisdictions sanctions.io also provides the ability to screen your customers/business partners against jurisdictions that are sanctioned, either comprehensively (embargo) or sectoral, or defined by FATF as high-risk jurisdictions.